-As your trusty companion, I’ll answer those questions and more.
-Below, you’ll find top benefits for using a smart thermostat and learn why you may want to consider buying one for your own home.
+Below, you’ll find eight pros you’ll appreciate when you use a smart thermostat and learn why you may want to consider buying one for your own home.

 What are the Benefits of Smart Thermostats?

-Although there are arguably dozens of reasons to buy a smart thermostat, I’ve outlined the top 8 reasons that come up over and over when people ask “Why buy a smart thermostat?”
+Although there are dozens of reasons to buy and install a smart thermostat, I’ve outlined the top 8 reasons many customers claim it can do.

-If these points below sound like good reasons for you to switch to a smart thermostat then you’ll also want to check out my other post on the top rated smart thermostat options for the lowest prices.
+If these points below sound like good reasons for you to switch from standard programmable thermostats to a smart thermostat then you’ll also want to check out my other post on the top-rated smart thermostat options for the lowest prices.

-Although computers do make mistakes, they’re a lot less likely to make mistakes than humans are.
+Although computers do make mistakes, a smart thermostat is a lot less likely to make mistakes than humans do.

-This makes them energy-efficient because they’ll know when they can turn the heat down and when to turn it back up again based on your activity.
-You won’t have to worry about accidentally programming the thermostat wrong or leaving it on when you’re out of town or gone from the house running errands.
+You don’t have to make the mistake of accidentally programming the energy of the thermostat wrong, or leaving the air conditioning on when you’re out of town or gone from the house running errands.

-If you have a manual thermostat, you know that it can be inconvenient to get up and manually adjust the temperature when it gets too warm or too cool in your home.
+If you use a standard programmable thermostat, you know that it can be inconvenient to get up and manually adjust the temperature when it gets too warm or too cold in your home.

-You can even adjust a smart thermostat when you’re not at home if you have one that works wirelessly over the Internet.
+You can even see the temperature and local weather forecasts in a smart thermostat.
+In addition, you can even adjust a smart thermostat when you’re not at home if you have one that works with the Wi-Fi.

 3. Savings Potential

-Since smart thermostats monitor your home’s temperature and adjust it on their own, this can save you money on your heating and cooling bills.
-It can cut down your home’s overall energy usage year round.
-This is especially useful if you travel a lot or have more than one home (or rental property) that you want to keep track of when you’re not there.
+- Energy Monitoring: Since smart thermostats work by monitoring your home’s temperature and adjust it on their own, this can potentially save you money on your heating and cooling bills.
+It can actually cut down your home’s overall energy consumption year-round.
+This is especially useful if you often travel or have more than one home (or rental property) that you want to keep track of when you’re not there.

 4. Easy to Use

-Additionally, most of these devices give you interactive step-by-step instructions on how to set it up and where everything is.
+It won’t cost you extra money to pay an installation guy.
+Most of the smart thermostat gives you interactive step-by-step instructions on how to set it up and where everything is.

 5. Energy Usage Monitoring System

-Monitoring your energy usage is easy with most smart thermostats.
-They’ll keep a running diagram of your home’s energy usage.
+Monitoring your energy consumption might be easy with most smart thermostats.
+In this way, it’ll keep a running diagram of your home’s energy consumption.

 6. Better Temperature Control

-With traditional thermostats, temperature control can be a tricky battle that you find yourself constantly fighting.
+When using traditional thermostats, temperature control might be a tricky battle that you find yourself constantly fighting.

 7. Other Appliance Compatibility

-As smart technology continues to evolve, so does appliance compatibility.
-This compatibility allows your smart thermostat to share information and link up to other smart devices that are on the same platform.
+As smart technology continues really to evolve, so does appliance compatibility.
+This compatibility will allow your smart thermostat to share information and link up to other smart devices that are on the same platform.

 8. Optional Features